mdzulkar20-cell/codebasics/README.md

-This repository contains the 2022 Annual Report for Vrinda Store, built using Excel-based analysis and interactive dashboards.
-The goal of this project is to understand customer behaviour, sales trends, and channel performance throughout the year and to provide clear insights that can guide business decisions.

-Project Overview
 The dataset includes cleaned and uncleaned customer order records, pivot tables, and a dashboard summarizing the store’s performance.
-It covers key information such as:
+It covers key areas such as:

- •	Customer demographics
+Customer demographics

- •	Monthly sales distribution
+Monthly sales distribution

- •	Order status and fulfilment patterns
+Order status and fulfilment patterns

- •	Sales performance across online channels
+Sales performance across online channels

- •	Product category insights
+Product category insights

-Key Highlights from the Analysis
+📊 Key Highlights from the Analysis
 1. Sales Volume by Month

- •	Sales were strongest in March, February, and April, with March being the peak month.
+Sales were strongest in March, February, and April, with March being the peak month.

 2. Customer Demographics

- •	The store caters predominantly to women buyers, who represent the majority of total orders.
+The store caters predominantly to women buyers, contributing the majority of orders.

- •	Most customers fall under the Adults (20–50) age group.
+Most customers fall under the Adults (20–50) age group.

 3. Sales Channels

- Top-performing platforms were:
+Top-performing platforms:
-  a.

 Amazon – highest order volume
-  b.

 Myntra
-  c.

 Flipkart
-  d.

 Ajio

 4. Product Trends

- •	Categories like Kurtas and Sets saw consistent demand.
+Categories like Kurtas and Sets saw consistent demand.

- •	Majority of orders were single-quantity purchases, indicating retail/B2C behaviour.
+Most orders were single-quantity, showing a strong B2C retail pattern.

 5. Geographic Insights

- •	A significant share of orders came from metropolitan and tier-1 cities across India.
+A significant share of orders came from metro and tier-1 cities across India.